 Javier Ortega-Garcia received the M.Sc. degree in electrical engineering (Ingeniero de Telecomunicacion), in 1989; and the Ph.D. degree "cum laude" also in electrical engineering (Doctor Ingeniero de Telecomunicacion), in 1996, both from Universidad Politecnica de Madrid, Spain.
 Dr. Ortega-Garcia is founder and co-director of the Biometric Recognition Group - ATVS.
-He is currently a Full Professor at the Escuela Politecnica Superior, Universidad Autnoma de Madrid, where he teaches Digital Signal Processing and Speech Processing courses.
-He also holds a Ph.D. degree course in Biometric Signal Processing.
-His research interests are focused on biometrics signal processing: speaker recognition, fingerprint recognition, on-line signature verification, data fusion and multibiometrics.
+He is currently a Full Professor at the Escuela Politecnica Superior, Universidad Autonoma de Madrid, where he teaches Digital Signal Processing and Speech Processing courses.
+He also holds a Masters Degree course in Biometrics.
+His research interests are focused on biometrics signal processing: on-line signature verification, speaker recognition, web-based biometrics, data fusion and multibiometrics.
 He has published over 150 international contributions, including book chapters, refereed journal and conference papers.
-He chaired "Odyssey-04, The Speaker Recognition Workshop", co-sponsored by IEEE, and is currently co-chairing "ICB-09, the 3rd IAPR International Conference on Biometrics".
+He chaired "Odyssey-04, The Speaker Recognition Workshop", "ICB-09, the 3rd IAPR International Conference on Biometrics" and "ICB-2013, the 6th IAPR International Conference on Biometrics".

 Doroteo Torre Toledano received the Telecommunication Engineering degree from the Universidad Politecnica de Madrid, Spain, in 1997, obtaining the best academic records of his class.
 In 2001, he completed the Ph.D. degree in Telecommunication Engineering from the same university, receiving the Ph.D.
 Dissertation Award from the Spanish Association of Telecommunication Engineers.
 He was with the Speech Technology Division, Telefonica R&D, from 1994 to 2001.
 From April 2001 to October 2002, he was a Postdoctoral Research Associate with the Spoken Language Systems Group, Massachusetts Institute of Technology Laboratory for Computer Science.
 After another period at the Speech Technology Division of Telefonica R&D, he moved in March 2004 to the Universidad Autonoma de Madrid as Assistant Professor.
 His current research interests include acoustic modeling, speaker recognition, natural language processing, spoken dialogue systems, and multimodal human-computer interaction.
 He has a number of national and international scientific publications in this field and has participated in several EU funded projects as well as Spanish national projects.
 He has also participated as a member of the scientific committee of several international conferences.